umputun/remark42/site/src/docs/manuals/subdomain/index.md

 ### docker-compose configuration

-Both Nginx and Caddy configuration below relies on remark42 available on hostname `remark42`, which is achieved by having `container_name: remark42` in docker-compose.
+Both Nginx and Caddy configuration below rely on remark42 available on hostname `remark42`, which is achieved by having `container_name: remark42` in docker-compose.

 Example `docker-compose.yaml`: